 One factor which can affect appropriateness, the preservation of openness and conflict with Green Belt purposes, is the duration of development and the reversibility of its effects.
-The Application for the renewable energy part of the proposal is proposed for a lifetime of 40 operational years and is therefore considered to be relevant to its acceptability within the Green Belt.
+The Application for the renewable energy part of the proposal for a fletime of 40 operational years and is therefore considered to be relevant to its acceptability within the Green Belt.